Corporate Governance

 Nomination and Compensation Council

-The Company has established a Nomination and Compensation Council as a voluntary committee for the purpose of clarifying the independence, objectivity, and accountability of the Board of Directors functions, especially in nomination of and compensation to the directors.
-Independent external corporate directors are in the majority (now all five members are external corporate directors) on the council, helping to realize deliberations fully independent from management.
+The Company has established a Nomination and Compensation Council as a voluntary committee for the purpose of clarifying the independence, objectivity, and accountability of the Board of Directors functions, especially in nomination and compensation to directors.
+Independent external corporate directors are in the majority (now five members are independents external corporate directors) on the council, helping to realize deliberations fully independent from management.

 External Director